 - Cover letter indicating students intent to apply and, if necessary, describing unusual features of the student’s application

-- Completed application for Pitt School of Education (may be completed online)
+- Completed application for Pitt School of Education (to be completed online)

 - Statement of career goals and degree objectives including any previous teaching experience or experience with children (2 – 3 double-spaced pages)